esl/gradient/README.md

 Also delivers a mix task that runs the Gradualizer on the Elixir project:
 > mix gradualizer

-## Problem with abstract code genereted from Elixir
+## Problem with abstract code generated from Elixir

 The Elixir AST stores literals as themselves.
 Thus the abstract code generated from Elixir doesn't have information about the line of the literals.
 This lack of information makes it hard to localize the error in a code because the line is set to 0.